MathiasPBerger/gboml-docs-test/docs/source/nodes.rst

 Therein, both the left-hand side and the right-hand side of the constraints are general expressions while the type of the constraint is indicated by the comparison operator used.
 Furthermore, in line with the fact that parameter and variable definitions are local to a given node, constraints defined in a :math:`\texttt{#NODE}` block must not reference quantities that are defined in other nodes.

-Constraints can be named by adding explicitely an identifier to its definition, as follows,
+Constraints can be named by adding explicitly an identifier to its definition, as follows,

 .. math::

     \texttt{<constraint identifier>: <constraint>;}

 Adding an identifier can provide useful insight when it comes to the outputted solution via the *detailed_json* option for example.

 Given these syntax rules, the following is an example of valid constraint definitions within an appropriate node and time horizon context:

 .. code-block:: c

  #TIMEHORIZON
- T = 3;
+ T = 2;

  #NODE mynode
  #PARAMETERS
- a = {2,4,6};
+ a = {2,4};
  #VARIABLES
  internal : x[T];
  external : outflow[T];